 Solving the entire object without dividing it into smaller pieces can be impossible because of the complexity that is within the object.
 Holes, corners and angles can make it extremely difficult for solvers to obtain a solution.
-Small cells on the other hand, are comparably easy to solve and therefore the preferred strategy.
+Small cells, on the other hand, are comparably easy to solve and, therefore, the preferred strategy.

 The history of the mesh and meshing techniques is closely related to the history of numerical methods.
 The paper by Courant, Friedrichs, and Lewy1 is arguably the fundamental starting point for the Finite Difference Method (FDM), where concepts such as the CFL (Courant- Friedrichs- Lewy) stability condition were introduced.

 Historically, rectangular and Cartesian grids are associated with Finite Differences since it depends on the adjacent cells and nodes to approximate the behavior of the variables.
-The Finite Element Method (FEM) allowed for mixed types of mesh cells, and unstructured meshes became feasible.
-Variational formulations being used to solve problems numerically can date back to Lord Rayleigh and Ritz works, from the end of the 19th century to the first decade of the 20th century2.
+The Finite Element Method (FEM), however, allowed for mixed types of mesh cells, making unstructured meshes feasible.
+Variational formulations being used to solve problems numerically can date back to Lord Rayleigh and Ritz’s works from the end of the 19th century to the first decade of the 20th century2.

-The equations discretization process is related to methods such as the Finite Differences Method, Finite Volume Method (FVM) and Finite Element Method, whose purpose is to take equations in the continuous form and generate a system of algebraic difference equations.
-The former, namely the domain discretization process, generates a set of discrete points and cells that cover the continuous problem domain.
+The equations discretization process is related to methods such as the Finite Difference Method, Finite Volume Method (FVM) and Finite Element Method, whose purpose is to take equations in the continuous form and generate a system of algebraic difference equations.
+The domain discretization process generates a set of discrete cells and, therefore, points or nodes that cover the continuous problem domain.

 When the equations to be discretized are considered in the weak form, integral form, or conservative form, it is common to solve the integrals over discrete cells.
-For example, when considering transport phenomena, the Finite Volume Method can be formulated as the discrete cells representing small volumes.
-Then, the fluxes can be balanced through those cells, while supposing that the solution is constant inside them.
+For example, when considering transport phenomena, the Finite Volume Method can be formulated as discrete cells representing small volumes.
+Then, the fluxes can be balanced through those cells while supposing that the solution is constant inside them.

 It’s common to classify mesh types as structured (curvilinear) or unstructured3.
 As discussed before, structured meshes are historically related to the Finite Differences Method.
-The Finite Volume and Finite Element methods’ nature allows for more general meshes.
+The Finite Volume and Finite Element methods allow for more general meshes.

 Structured meshes, also commonly called grids, are meshes whose structure and formation allow for easy identification of neighboring cells and points.
-This property is derived from the fact that structured meshes are applied over analytical coordinates systems (rectangular, elliptical, spherical, etc.), forming a regular grid.
+This property is derived from the fact that structured meshes are applied over analytical coordinate systems (rectangular, elliptical, spherical, etc.), forming a regular grid.

 From a programming point of view, the cells or points that form a structured mesh can be enumerated in such a way that neighboring queries can be made analytically upon the cells or points coordinates.

 Consider the mesh from the picture below.
 Its first cells are enumerated, along with the first four left and right boundary cells.
 This mesh is an example of a rectangular mesh.
 To illustrate the ease of obtaining cell adjacencies, it’s clear that to obtain the right adjacency from any cell, the problem is reduced to summing one to its enumeration.

-Any curvilinear grid can be mapped to such coordinate and neighboring system.
+Any curvilinear grid can be mapped to such a coordinate and neighboring system.
 Therefore, from a programming standpoint, there is little to no difference between a curvilinear grid and a rectangular grid in terms of adjacency queries.

 It’s possible to mix the boundary fitting and have many different curves or surfaces that define the boundary.
 These include any kind of parameterizable curves and surfaces, such as splines and NURBS (Non-Uniform Rational Basis Spline).
-The meshing algorithm will decide how points will be distributed through those surfaces, and how opposing surfaces will be connected to each other, given how many points should be created for each curve or surface.
+The meshing algorithm will decide how points will be distributed through those surfaces and how opposing surfaces will be connected to each other, given how many points should be created for each curve or surface.